ARTICLES OF INCORPORATION OF THE RNA SOCIETY

 The Council shall constitute the Society’s Board of Directors.
 The responsibility of the Council shall be to establish policies for the benefit of the Society in accordance with the Articles of Incorporation and implement these policies as provided in these Bylaws.

 Section 1.
 Composition of the Council.
-The Council shall consist of the following individuals: the President; the Chief Executive Officer; the Secretary-Treasurer; the immediate Past-President; the President-Elect; and six Members of the Society who shall be elected by the Society’s Members.
+The Council shall consist of the following individuals: the President; the Chief Executive Officer; the Chief Financial Officer; the Secretary; the immediate Past-President or the President-Elect; and six Members of the Society who shall be elected by the Society’s Members (eleven total).
+The Chief Financial Officer and the Secretary shall be non-voting members of the Council.

 Section 4.
 Special Meetings.
 Special meetings of the Council may be called by or at the request of the President or any three Council members.

-Section 6.
+Section 8.
 Participation by Electronic Means.
-Any member of the Council or any committee established by the Council may participate in a meeting of the Council or committee by means of telephone conference or similar communication equipment by which all persons participating in the meeting can hear each other at the same time.
+Any member of the Council or any committee established by the Council may participate in a meeting of the Council or committee by means of telephone conference, email, electronic chat, or similar communication equipment by which all persons participating in the meeting can see or hear the responses of all other members at the same time.
 Such participation shall constitute presence in person at the meeting.

 ARTICLE VI.
 Election of Officers and Council Members